systelab/systelab-translate/README.md

 There are two special cases 'us' and 'br'.
 In this case the files will be MessageBundle_en_US.json and MessageBundle_pt_BR.json

-For Latinoamerican contries, despite the languange you use, 'es' will be considered.
+For Latinoamerican countries, despite the language you use, 'es' will be considered.

 Inside each file include a single line for each key and translation.
 For example:
 ```html